mailwatch/mailwatch-docs/_posts/2014-07-30-changelog.md

 - Allow passing the argument --max-size 0 to sa-learn (#1160)

 Improvements
-- More user friendly way to deal with token failures across the board
+- More user-friendly way to deal with token failures across the board

 1.2.13
 -----------